-Undesirable adverse reactions associated with Xtampza, or any of our other product candidates, could cause us, our IRBs, clinical trial sites or regulatory authorities to interrupt, delay or halt clinical trials and could result in a restrictive label or the delay, denial or withdrawal of regulatory approval by the FDA or foreign regulatory authorities.
+Undesirable adverse reactions associated with Xtampza and our product candidates could cause us, our IRBs, clinical trial sites or regulatory authorities to interrupt, delay or halt clinical trials and could result in a restrictive product label or the delay, denial or withdrawal of regulatory approval by the FDA or foreign regulatory authorities.
 For example, even though Xtampza has generally been well tolerated by patients in our clinical trials, in some cases there were adverse reactions, one of which was a serious adverse event, moderate in severity, of gastroesophageal reflux.

-If Xtampza or any of our other product candidates receives marketing approval, and we or others later identify undesirable adverse events associated with such product, a number of potentially significant negative consequences could result, including:
+If we or others identify undesirable adverse events associated with Xtampza or any product candidate for which we receive final regulatory approval, a number of potentially significant negative consequences could result, including:

-- we may be forced to suspend marketing of the product; - · regulatory authorities may withdraw their approvals of the product or impose restrictions on its distribution; - regulatory authorities may require additional warnings or contradictions in the label that could diminish the usage or otherwise limit the commercial success of the product; - · we may be required to conduct additional post-marketing studies; - · we could be sued and held liable for harm caused to patients; and - · our reputation may suffer.
+- · we may be forced to suspend marketing of the product; - · regulatory authorities may withdraw their approvals of the product or impose restrictions on its distribution; - · regulatory authorities may require additional warnings or contradictions in the product label that could diminish the usage or otherwise limit the commercial success of the product; - · we may be required to conduct additional post-marketing studies; - · we could be sued and held liable for harm caused to patients; and - · our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of Xtampza or any of our other product candidates, if approved.
+Any of these events could prevent us from achieving or maintaining market acceptance of Xtampza or any of our product candidates, if approved.